Our Services

 Connect Afghan Professionals

-SAE is passionate about connecting Afghan professionals to other professionals in their fields.
-This allows for networking, learning, and project collaborations.
+SAE is passionate about connecting Afghan professionals of various trades which effectively provides for networking, learning, and building a base for collaborations.
 Through our active projects, events, and regular meetings--all professionals around the world are welcome to attend and be a part of the growing SAE network.

 The Society of Afghan Engineers